WebOfTrust/ietf-said/draft-ssmith-said.md

     date: 2021

-tags: IETF, SAID, ACDC
+tags: IETF, SAID, ACDC, SAD

 --- abstract

 A `SAID` (Self-Addressing IDentifier) is a special type of content addressable identifier based on encoded cryptographic digest that is self-referential.
 The `SAID` derivation protocol defined herein enables verification that a given `SAID` is uniquely cryptographically bound to a serialization that includes the `SAID` as a field in that serialization.
 Embedding a `SAID` as a field in the associated serialization indicates a preferred content addressable identifier for that serialization that facilitates greater interoperability, reduced ambiguity, and enhanced security when reasoning about the serialization.
-Moreover given sufficient cryptographic strength, a cryptographic commitment such as a signature, digest, or another SAID, to a given SAID is essentially equivalent to a commitment to its associated serialization.
-Any change to the serialization invalidates its SAID thereby ensuring secure immutability evident reasoning with SAIDS about serializations or equivalently their `SAIDs`.
+Moreover given sufficient cryptographic strength, a cryptographic commitment such as a signature, digest, or another `SAID`, to a given `SAID` is essentially equivalent to a commitment to its associated serialization.
+Any change to the serialization invalidates its `SAID` thereby ensuring secure immutability evident reasoning with `SAIDs` about serializations or equivalently their `SAIDs`.
 Thus `SAIDs` better facilitate immutably referenced data serializations for applications such as Verifiable Credentials or Ricardian Contracts.

 `SAIDs` are encoded with `CESR` (Composable Event Streaming Representation) which includes a pre-pended derivation code that encodes the cryptographic suite or algorithm used to generate the digest.
 A `CESR` primitive's primary expression (alone or in combination ) is textual using Base64 URL Safe characters. `CESR` primitives may be round-tripped (alone or in combination) to a compact binary representation without loss.
 The `CESR` derivation code enables cryptographic digest algorithm agility in systems that use `SAIDs` as content addresses.
 Each serialization may use a different cryptographic digest algorithm as indicated by its derivation code.
 This provides interoperable future proofing. `CESR` was developed for the [KERI] protocol.